 - HRC 100 C Nutrition (3 units) *meets KIN requirements

 General Education/Graduation Requirements

-The following additional courses are required for the associate degree and must be completed prior to the end of the program for an associate degree to be awarded.
+The following additional courses are required for the associate degree and must be completed by the end of the spring semester.
 Please refer to current catalog for specific course options.

 - Math 40 C Intermediate Algebra (4 units)

 - Arts (3 units)

 1. Application packets must be completed online during the month of February.
 Please see the Health Science Application link here for more information.